This article demonstrates how to create area weights for two sets of polygons.

 NOTE: normalize = TRUE so weights sum to 1 per target polygon.
 Non-overlap is ignored as if it does not exist.

-The following breaks down how to use these weights for one source polygon.
+The following breaks down how to use these weights for intensive variables.

 (result <- st_drop_geometry(blue) |>